PlaidCloud/website/content/en/docs/tasks/inject-data-application/define-environment-variable-container.md

 you set for the Pod's containers.
-In the example configuration below, the `GREETING`, `HONORIFIC`, and `NAME` environment variables are set to `Warm greetings to`, `The Most Honorable`, and `Kubernetes`, respectively.
+In the example configuration below, the `GREETING`, `HONORIFIC`, and `NAME` environment variables are set to `Warm greetings to`, `The Most Honorable`, and `PlaidCloud`, respectively.
 Those environment variables are then used in the CLI arguments passed to the `env-print-demo` container.